dschulten/rollup-plugin-node-mock-server/README.md

 The server comes with a UI where developers can conveniently edit resources and choose which success or error response the API should return at runtime.

-You can also import your mock api from a https://swagger.io/specification/[Swagger (OpenAPI)] specification.
+You can also import your mock api from a [Swagger (OpenAPI) specification](https://swagger.io/specification/specification).

 ## Readme